Amorymeltzer/mls/notes.md

 - Issue with running vs life not recalculating totals properly?
 That needs to be dealt with
 #### Stats
 - More content! :+1: :100: :+1:
+- Could we maybe do an ELO score?
+Curious how this would look year to year, maybe manually grab data from facebook?
+- Would probably need to be a separate workflow
 - Team stats (RF/RA), PCA plots?
 - Calcuate oWAR from full team averages?
 Need to reform wOBA first and look toward RAA
 - How do I calculate wOBA scale?
 Scaled to OBP but what does that mean?